 Brown’s Town Campground (in Bishop)

 150 shady RV & tent sites next to the golf course, south of Bishop.
-Cafe and country store specialize in hot and cold sandwiches, homemade pies, old fashioned ice cream fountain, fine candies and souvenirs.
+Cafe and country store specialize in hot and cold sandwiches, homemade pies, old-fashioned ice cream fountain, fine candies and souvenirs.
 Enjoy the free museum, park & horseshoe pits.
 Electric & water hookups, showers.

 Brown’s Millpond Campground

 60 RV and tent sites next to Inyo County’s Millpond Park, six miles north of downtown Bishop.
 Electric & water hookups, hot showers, coin-op laundry.
-Ball fields, tennis courts, playground, fishing pond, and horseshoe pits.
+Ballfields, tennis courts, playground, fishing pond, and horseshoe pits.

 Cardinal Village Resort (in Bishop Creek Canyon)

 Located at the bottom of glacially scoured Bishop Creek Canyon, Cardinal Village Resort has an incomparable alpine setting for fishermen, hikers, and other urban escapees alike.
 The resort offers fully equipped cabins, many with kitchenettes.
 The restaurant is open seven days a week from 8 AM to 3 PM with a breakfast and lunch menu.
 They serve dinner on the outdoor deck Mondays and Tuesdays from mid-June until mid-August.
 (Call for reservations.)
-A gift-shop and mini-mart is also on the premises and has all the necessities for the vacationer.
+A gift shop and mini-mart are also on the premises and have all the necessities for the vacationer.
 The resort is only a mile or so below Lake Sabrina and just above the Aspendell community.
 Creek fishing, a stocked fishing pond ideal for children, and short hiking trails are accessible right at the resort.